Tag: uconn huskies

 1961 Hamilton Standard, GHTBL

-Baylock is best known for his 24 year reign as UConn Huskies head baseball coach.
-At UConn, he moulded future major league pitchers: Charles Nagy, Roberto Hernandez, and Pete Walker.
-He began his Huskies career as an assistant baseball coach in 1964, earning the head coaching position in 1980.
+Baylock is best known for his 24 year reign as Head Coach of UConn Huskies Baseball.
+There he moulded major league pitchers: Charles Nagy, Roberto Hernandez, and Pete Walker.
+He began his Huskies career as an assistant baseball coach in 1964 and became head coach in 1980.
+By 1987, Baylock won the Jack Butterfield Award bestowed by the New England Association of College Baseball Coaches for his unwavering dedication to college baseball.

-In 1987, Baylock won the Jack Butterfield Award given by the New England Association of College Baseball Coaches for dedication to collegiate baseball.
-He guided the Huskies to Big East Championships in 1990 and 1994, along with a trio of College Word Series berths.
+He guided the Huskies to Big East Championships in 1990 and 1994 along with a trio of College World Series berths.
 Baylock retired from coaching in May of 2003 after posting a 556-492-8 career record.
 At the time of his retirement, he had personally coached 1,447 of the 2,327 games (62.2%) in UConn baseball history.

 L to R: Walt Dropo, Andy Baylock and Larry Panciera, 1983.